wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <br /><br />

 Namespaces provide <strong>isolation</strong> among different project teams, so they don't overwrite each other's definitions.

 <a href="#Secrets">Secrets</a> and <a href="#ConfigMaps">ConfigMaps</a> are not shared across namespaces.

 Different limits on resources (CPU, RAM, storage) can be defined for each namespace.

 Thus, separation of different namespaces is useful within large enterprises.

+You don't need to create or think about the default namespace.

 1. Specify a namespace in a command: